BostonTLee/undergrad-nrel-bootstrap/README.md

 To replicate the paper and presentation:

-1. Knit both the paper and presentation with `knitr`.
+1. Knit both the paper and presentation in `deliverables/` with `knitr`.